codinasion-archive/codinasion-programme/programme/harmonic-series/README.md

 description: Write a programme to calculate the sum of following harmonic series for a given value of n
 tags:
   - c
+  - javascript
 contributors:
   - Badboy-16
+  - mathcodes
 ---

-## Write a programme to calculate the sum of following harmonic series for a given value of n.
+## Write a programme to calculate the sum of following harmonic series for a given value of n

 ```txt
 1 + 1/2 + 1/3 + 1/4 + ... + 1/n
 ```

 ---
-## Solution in C:

 <CodeBlock>